 Are you a subcontractor looking for a home loan?

-When it comes to subcontractors applying for a home loan, banks tend to take a pretty conservative view about their employment prospects and the nature of their income.
+Banks tend to take a pretty conservative view about the employment prospects of sub contractors and the nature of their income.

 Find out how you can get approved with a lender that actually takes a common sense approach when it comes to subcontractor home loans.